elenidriva/Hellas-Camp-Schema-using-SQL-Server/README.md

 	Lexikon with the terms used included.
 	Bullk loading of data into the MainTable.
 	SQL Script to automatically put the data into all the tables of the DataBase.
-	Commands for queries and creation and use of indexes
+	Commands for queries
+	Creation and use of indexes